 Learn the fundamental skills and knowledge of a modern engineer.
 This course offers a comprehensive introduction to engineering, giving you the flexibility to work in a broad range of industries.
 Among the general topics, you’ll study engineering mathematics, materials and electrical science, mechanical science, manufacturing technology, computer-aided engineering and thermodynamics.
 You’ll also have the unique opportunity to collaborate with other engineering students on some incredible projects, such as designing a hovercraft, a Formula Student racing car and an unmanned aircraft.
 This course is the first step towards chartered engineer status.

-This BEng Honours degree in Mechanical Engineering has been highly successful and over the years produced thousands of successful graduates working in all fields of engineering;
+• The BEng Honours degree in Mechanical Engineering at the University of Hertfordshire has been highly successful and over the years produced thousands of successful graduates working in all fields of engineering;

-You may join aerospace students on projects involving Unmanned Air Vehicles (UAVs), rocketry and space tourism;
+• You may join aerospace students on projects involving Unmanned Air Vehicles (UAVs);

-Recent Mechanical Engineering graduates have gone on to work at organisations including: Ocado, Ford and General Electric
+• Recent Mechanical Engineering graduates have gone on to work at organisations including London Energy Ltd, Progressive Technology, Halfords, Fords, Barclays.

 The BEng (Hons) Mechanical Engineering course is accredited by RAes and IMechE and satisfies, in part, the academic requirements for Chartered Engineer (CEng) registration for the cohort intakes from 2016 up to, and including, 2020.